 - LG (with removable battery): boots up and works for few minutes after that magic battery DRM kicks in and shuts down the phone.
 So don't bother with LG phones

 - Nexus 6 (with embedded battery): Fried that sucker.
-The power pins were super small so don’t bother also.
+The power pins were tiny so don't bother also.

 - Samsung (with removable battery): Worked like a charm I actually managed to hack 2 different models of Samsung phones both with a removable battery: